 - Deep analysis (large volume of data analysis), and more

 To be co-delivered by SIT and LAC experts, the four-day course will be hosted on cloud and conducted fully online, allowing industry participants from Singapore and the ASEAN region to participate.
 The uniquely curated practical sessions will feature various tests and scenarios to simulate real-world cyber issues.
-Small-group sessions between the participants and the instructors will also be facilitated to allow for more engaging interactions and deeper lesson understanding.
+Small-group sessions between participants and instructors will also held to allow for more engaging interactions and deeper understanding of the lesson content.

-Mr Teh Chong Mien, Managing Director, NEC APAC (Singapore), said, “With increasing complexities involving connections between modern devices and the internet, it is important we bridge the gap in cybersecurity skills and knowledge.
-In addition to this Network Forensics Course with LAC and SIT, NEC also provides various awareness and training courses (*1) for the general public and cybersecurity experts.
-Through this collaboration, we want to further help organizations navigate this new digital age safely and be able to address security challenges confidently.”
+Mr Teh Chong Mien, Managing Director, NEC APAC (Singapore), said, “With increasing complexities involving connections between modern devices and the internet, it is important to bridge the gap in our cybersecurity knowledge and skills.
+In addition to this Network Forensics Course with LAC and SIT, NEC also provides various awareness and training courses1 for the general public and cybersecurity experts.
+Through this collaboration, we want to further help organizations navigate this new digital age safely and be able to address security challenges with confidence.”

-Professor Ho Yew Kee, Associate Provost (SkillsFuture), SIT, said, “Cybersecurity specialists are ever in demand as organisations move towards remote/hybrid working situations in a post-COVID-19 world.
-With the rise in dynamic cloud infrastructures and e-commerce networks, our cybersecurity workforce needs to remain vigilant and skillful in uncovering vulnerabilities so that companies can continue to transform and progress.
-By partnering NEC and LAC, SIT is committed to upskilling our professionals through a uniquely designed applied learning curriculum.”
+Professor Ho Yew Kee, Associate Provost (SkillsFuture), SIT, said, “Cybersecurity specialists are ever in demand as organisations move towards remote andhybrid working situations in a post-COVID-19 world.
+With the rise in dynamic cloud infrastructures and e-commerce networks, our cybersecurity workforce needs to remain vigilant and skillful in uncovering vulnerabilities, so that companies can continue to transform and progress.
+By partnering NEC and LAC, SIT is committed to upskilling our professionals through a uniquely-designed applied learning curriculum.”

 About ‘Network Forensics Specialist’